-Innergschlöss and Matreier Tauernhaus in East Tyrol
+Innergschlöss Glacier Trail and Matreier Tauernhaus in East Tyrol

 Let’s venture into the Austrian Alps – somewhere so enchanting that you’ll swear you’re dreaming.
 It’s a place where glacier-melted waters tumble over mountains.
 Rivers, lined with wildflowers and rustic wooden cottages, snake their way across meadows.
 And, glaciated mountains of the Venediger Group tower above all else.
 This is Gschlösstal (also spelled Gschlößtal), a heavenly valley in Hohe Tauern National Park in East Tyrol (Osttirol).
 In summer, Gschlösstal is a spectacular destination for a hiking holiday in the Austrian Alps.
 Base yourself in the guesthouse Matreier Tauernhaus for a few days and you’ll have countless options for daily excursions.

-How to Get to Matreier Tauernhaus with Public Transit
+How to Get to Matreier Tauernhaus with Public Transit in Summer

 How to Get to Matreier Tauernhaus with a Car

 From Lienz, drive in the direction of Matrei in Osttirol.
 Continue another 16 km (18 minutes) to Matreier Tauernhaus.
 Turn left onto Tauer, before the Felbertauerntunnel (Felber Tauern tunnel).

 Overnight guests of Matreier Tauernhaus receive free parking during their stay.
 If you’re coming to Gschlösstal for a day trip, you’ll have to pay a parking fee.
 As of summer 2019, the fee structure is as follows: